 Operators require hardstand sheds with adequate power supply, heavy duty floors and the ability to handle up to a 40-tonne crane.
 There is demand for large sites with low site coverage.
 Transport users and heavy industry require hardstand.
 There are workforce challenges, with existing skill shortages as well as an aging industrial workforce.
-Industrial Units and Self-Storage Demand has increased for smaller industrial units as well as for self-storage space.
-Over the last few years, there has been a large pipeline of light industrial unit development.
-This increase in supply has been taken up with tenant waiting lists in place at some sites.
-Some occupiers are leasing adjacent units.
-Industrial units provide occupiers with flexibility as they can purchase and rent out later.
-Popular with tradespersons requiring storage space for equipment.
-Industrial units are attracting some small businesses, including professional services, that could otherwise establish in town centres.
+Demand has increased for smaller industrial units as well as for self-storage space. • Over the last few years, there has been a large pipeline of light industrial unit development. • This increase in supply has been taken up with tenant waiting lists in place at some sites.
+Some occupiers are leasing adjacent units. • Industrial units provide occupiers with flexibility as they can purchase and rent out later.
+Industrial Units and Popular with tradespersons requiring storage space for equipment.
+Self-Storage Industrial units are attracting some small businesses, including professional services, that could otherwise establish in town centres.
 One factor is the relatively low cost to purchase and provision of parking.
 It was noted that some businesses are attracted from the Wollongong CBD due to lower costs.
 Buying a large block and dividing into strata industrial units can be profitable from a development standpoint.
 Demand for self-storage is expected to grow in line with the population/gentrification.
-Warehousing and Logistics There is a lack of warehousing space Australia wide with Wollongong being no exception.
+There is a lack of warehousing space Australia wide with Wollongong being no exception.
 There is demand for more warehouse developments in Wollongong.
 Increasing demand for large warehousing and logistics facilities is driven by e-commerce.
-Looking at the requirements for modern warehousing in Western Sydney, the building typology in demand is high clearances (including ability to fit specialised sprinklers), good roller doors, flat topography, and good access for large trucks B-double trucks.
-The number one factor for logistics is proximity to major transport corridors to maximise efficiency.
+Looking at the requirements for modern warehousing in Western Sydney, the building Warehousing and typology in demand is high clearances (including ability to fit specialised sprinklers), good Logistics roller doors, flat topography, and good access for large trucks B-double trucks.
+The number one factor for logistics is proximity to major transport corridors to maximise • The number one factor for logistics is proximity to major transport comdors to maximise efficiency.
 The region has a lot of older style sheds but lacks decent warehousing space.
-Buildings Requirements The age of buildings can be a challenge, citing a recent enquiry from a medical company that fell through due to this.
-Older hardstand properties can be more difficult to attract interest as they often require redevelopment.
-Further, some older style sheds around Port Kembla are becoming unleasable, even when rents fall reflecting changing user requirements.
+The region has a lot of older style sheds but facts decent warehousing space.
+The age of buildings can be a challenge, citing a recent enquiry from a medical company • The age of buildings can be a challenge, clung a recent enquiry from a medical company that fell through due to this.
+Older hardstand properties can be more difficult to attract interest as they often require reduced properties.
+Buildings redevelopment.
+Requirements Further, some older style sheds around Port Kembla are becoming unleasable, even when rests fall affecting changing user acquirements.
+Some of these will be added and rents fall reflecting changing user requirements.
 Some of these will be redeveloped.
 Businesses increasingly require office space within an industrial setting.
 Mezzanine space is in very high demand and requires 6.5m clearances.
 Access to onsite bathrooms is increasingly expected by occupants.